 If you’ve activated the TCF, you need to make sure the purposes are based on only consent (and not legitimate interest).

-To do this, in the Cookie Solution configurator, go into the “Advanced Options” and scroll to “IAB Transparency and Consent Framework”.
+To do this, in the Privacy Controls and Cookie Solution configurator, go into the “Advanced Options” and scroll to “IAB Transparency and Consent Framework”.
 Under “Restrict Purposes” choose “Consent Only” for active purposes.

 Then you only need to go to your dashboard and make sure your configuration is tweaked according to our instructions above.

 Make sure to also check out our Cookie Consent Cheatsheet for a clear overview of the Italian cookie consent regulations.
 Curious if the Italian regulations are stricter than those of other countries?
 You can find that out, too.